johnhuang316/class-report/README.md

 cp .env.example .env
 ```

-Edit the `.env` file and fill in your API keys and database ID.
+Edit the `.env` file and fill in your API keys, database ID, and Google Cloud Storage bucket name.

 4. Run the application: